Can You Spot the Felon?

 A successful hire starts with a valid Social Security number.
+How do you know if an applicant has provided his or her correct SSN?
+NationSearch can help you through our SSA records searches.
 The Consent Based Social Security Number Verification (CBSV) is a search of the Social Security Administration’s (SSA) database to confirm that the information obtained from an applicant matches the information held in SSA records (name, address, date of birth, etc.).

 Approximately one-third of E-Verify post-hire rejections are due to SSN name and number mismatches.
 The CBSV is a great pre-hire verification.